Antisemitism: Black Hebrew Israelite antisemitism

-Black Hebrew Israelites believe that Jewish people are "imposters", who have "stolen" Black Americans' true racial and religious identity.
-Black Hebrew Israelites promote the antisemitic Khazar conspiracy theory about Jewish origins.
-In 2019, 4% of African-Americans self-identified as being Black Hebrew Israelites.
+Extremist groups of Black Hebrew Israelites believe that Jewish people are "imposters", who have "stolen" Black Americans' true racial and religious identity.
+Some of these groups also promote the unsupported Khazar hypothesis of Ashkenazi ancestry.
+In 2022, the American Jewish Committee stated that the Black Hebrew Israelite claim that "we are the real Jews" is a "troubling anti-Semitic trope with dangerous potential".